Swamy-s-Tech-Skills-Academy/swamy-tech-skills-academy-main/knowledgebase/CodeReviewCategories.md

 > 1. Are all critical operations logged properly with sufficient information for debugging?

-### 11. Compliance and Standards
+## 11. Compliance and Standards

+### Coding Standards

-- Coding Standards: Does the code adhere to the organization’s coding standards and industry best practices?
+> 1. Does the code adhere to the organization’s coding standards and industry best practices?

+### Regulatory Compliance

-- Regulatory Compliance: Is the code compliant with any relevant regulations (e.g., GDPR for data privacy)?
+> 1. Is the code compliant with any relevant regulations (e.g., GDPR for data privacy)?

 ### 12. Testability